FullScreenShenanigans/EightBittr/packages/itemsholdr/README.md

 ## Sample Usage

-1. Creating and using a StatsHoldr to store user statistics.
+1. Creating and using a ItemsHoldr to store user statistics.

     ```javascript
-    var StatsHolder = new StatsHoldr({
+    var ItemsHolder = new ItemsHoldr({
-        "prefix": "MyStatsHoldr",
+        "prefix": "MyItemsHoldr",
         "values": {
             "bestStage": {
                 "valueDefault": "Beginning",